pachyderm/pachyderm/doc/docs/master/how-tos/delete-pipeline.md

 You can use the `--keep repo` flag that preserves the output repo with all its branches and provenance.
 Only the information about the pipeline history itself is erased.
 Later, you can recreate the pipeline by using the `pachctl create pipeline` command.
-If the repository by the same name as the pipeline exists, the pipeline will use it as its output repository keeping all the commit history and provenance.
+If the input repository by the same name as the pipeline exists, the pipeline will use it keeping all the commit history and provenance.

 When Pachyderm cannot delete a pipeline with the standard command,